 The maximum temperature of the heatsink has been exceeded.
 The temperature fault will not reset until the temperature falls below the reset heatsink temperature.
-The trip and reset points are based on the adjustable frequency drive power size.
+The trip and reset points are based on the frequency converter power size.

 Check for the following conditions.
 Ambient temperature too high.

+.
 Motor cable too long.

-Incorrect airflow clearance above and below the adjustable frequency drive.
+Incorrect airflow clearance above and below the

-Blocked airflow around the adjustable frequency drive.
+frequency converter.
+Blocked airflow around the frequency converter.